Your Need-to-Know About the NASCLA Exam

 How Difficult is the NASCLA Exam?

 The NASCLA exam is a challenging test.
 You will need to spend a reasonable amount of time studying and becoming familiar with the material to pass the exam.
 This license will allow you to work in various accepting jurisdictions, opening up your potential to earn business and make money.
-Therefore, the exam is worthwhile, and you should prioritize taking the time to study so that you can pass on your first attempt!

 The NASCLA exams are open book.
 Reference material may be highlighted, underlined, or indexed, but it cannot contain any handwriting.
 Books can be tabbed or indexed using permanent tabs only.
 No Post-it® or sticky notes are permitted.
 The permitted reference materials are listed on the candidate information bulletins for the Commercial General Building Contractor and Electrical Contractor exams.